Paul M. Herzog: Later career and death

 Herzog rejoined Harvard University while still serving as chair of the NLRB.
 He was appointed associate dean of the Graduate School of Public Administration (the predecessor of the John F. Kennedy School of Government) in 1945, and was acting dean from 1953 to 1957.

 Herzog became executive vice president of the American Arbitration Association after leaving the NLRB, and was elected president of the association in 1961.
 He was appointed president of the Salzburg Global Seminar (a non-profit organization which works to enhance European understanding of American culture, economics, and politics) in 1965, and retired from that position in 1971.

 Herzog suffered a stroke in 1985 from which he made only partial recovery.
 He died at his home in Manhattan on November 23, 1986.
 He was cremated.

 Personal life

 Paul Herzog was a Presbyterian.
-He was a member of the Century Club, the Harvard Club of New York, and the Metropolitan Club.
+He was a member of the Century Club, the Harvard Club of New York City, and the Metropolitan Club.

 He married Madeleine Schafer (the granddaughter of Oscar S. Straus, a former Secretary of Commerce and Labor under President Theodore Roosevelt and the first Jewish cabinet secretary) in 1929.
 The couple had two children, John and Andrea.
 Their marriage ended in divorce.

 In 1959, Herzog married Julie Chamberlain d'Estournelles, the executive director of the Woodrow Wilson Foundation.
-She had two children from two previous marriages, Judy T. Cullen and Alexander Trowbridge (himself United States Secretary of Commerce from June 14, 1967 to March 1, 1968).
+She had two children from two previous marriages, Judy T. Cullen and Alexander Trowbridge (himself United States Secretary of Commerce from June 14, 1967, to March 1, 1968).
 Julie Herzog died in May 1980.

 In 1981, Herzog married the former Elizabeth Peterson Andrews.
 She survived him upon his death, along with Herzog's two children and two stepchildren.